Libensemble/libensemble/docs/FAQ.rst

 .. _xQuartz: https://www.xquartz.org/

-**Can I use the MPI Job Controller when running libEnsemble with multiprocessing?**
+**Can I use the MPI Executor when running libEnsemble with multiprocessing?**

 Yes.
-The job controller type determines only how libEnsemble workers launch and interact with user applications and is independent of ``comms`` chosen for manager/worker communications.
+The executor type determines only how libEnsemble workers launch and interact with user applications and is independent of ``comms`` chosen for manager/worker communications.